geopython/pygeoapi/docs/source/configuration.rst

 This example demonstrates how to use this feature with a CSV data provider, using included sample data.
 The implementation of JSON-LD structured data is available for any data provider but is currently limited to defining a ``@context``.
-Relationships between features can be expressed but is dependent on such relationships being expressed by the dataset provider, not pygeoapi.
+Relationships between items can be expressed but is dependent on such relationships being expressed by the dataset provider, not pygeoapi.

 Summary